chainflip-io/chainflip-eth-contracts/docs/StakeManager.md

 ## `updateFlipSupply(struct IShared.SigData sigData, uint256 newTotalSupply, uint256 stateChainBlockNumber)` (external)

- Compares a given new FLIP supply it against the old supply,
+ Compares a given new FLIP supply against the old supply,
          then mints and burns as appropriate